acikgozb/tcp-ip-journey/1-ping/README.md

 This is actually expected when it comes to gateways managed by ISPs.
 ISPs have huge networks and if every gateway in those networks had a public IP address, we would run out of available IP addresses way sooner.

-This is why the third gateway is pretty interesting, it basically tells us that **the path that goes to google.com contains a private network**.
+This is why the third gateway is pretty interesting, it basically tells us that **one of the possible paths that goes to google.com contains a private network**.

 ### Summary